 7. Suicidal Ideation or Attempts:

-• Issue: Any history of suicidal thoughts, ideation, or attempts usually necessitates a military psychological waiver, particularly if the event occurred within a specified timeframe, often the past five to seven years.
+• Issue: Any history of suicidal thoughts, ideation, or attempts usually necessitates a military psychological waive.
+This is particularly true if the event occurred within a specified timeframe, often the past five to seven years.
 Our mental health testing covers this area.

 Military Psychological Waiver Evaluation Process Tips